 The Gomukhasana or the Cow Face asana is also among the most versatile yoga asanas.
 It has many health benefits.
 Although this asana has both hand and leg movements, when it comes to toning the inner thighs, it is only the leg movement that we are concerned about.
 If you look closely, one knee is stacked over the other.
 It might look easy, but it is quite challenging.
 As you work towards perfecting the stacking, your inner thighs are toned and massaged.

 To know more about this asana, click here: Gomukhasana

-The Rajakapotasana opens up the chest and gives your legs a good stretch.
+The Rajakapotasana is one of the most effective yoga stretches for inner thighs as it opens up the chest and gives your legs a good stretch.
 Your inner thighs particularly benefit from this asana.
 As you place them in the front, they are folded in a way that the inner thigh is thoroughly stretched.
 When you lift the back leg, its weight rests upon your inner thigh, thereby strengthening it.
 This asana truly tones the area in a full range of motion.

 To know more about this asana, click here: Rajkapotasana

 The Malasana is a squatting pose.
 It works so well to tone your buttocks and thighs.
 A squat is an important exercise to work your thighs.
 Your inner thighs get stretched and strengthened as you practice this asana.
 You will feel uncomfortable at first, but as you ease into the asana, you will enjoy that deep stretch in your inner thighs, and you will feel the muscles loosen.